Jamesprocode/Super-Awesome-Final-Project/README.md

   - Each group member work on one of the processing chain (eq, compressor, de-esser, reverb, delay, autotune?, something to choose from)
   - decide how to break up the work for UI
 ### Timeline
-  - Feburary : Download JUCE and learn the documentation and talk about the data structure and the signal flow
+  - Feburary : Download JUCE, learn the documentation, and talk about the data structure and the signal flow
-  - March: Each of the group member work on their own processing DSP components
+      - Choose which effect each group member will work on
+      - Begin implementing the DSP algorithms for each effect
+  - March: Finish implementing the individual effect algorithms
+    - Combine the individual effects into a unified plugin
-  - April assemble the DSP components and work on the UI design with the big knobs implementation
+  - April: Finish assembling the DSP components
+    - Work on the UI design with the big knobs implementation